Solid Waste and Recycling

 The City partners with the Downtown Bellingham Partnership on clean-up efforts in downtown Bellingham.
 A few of these efforts are summarized below and described in more detail on our Downtown District webpage.

-Covered Garbage Bins: The City is testing out covered garbage bin options to reduce litter in downtown Bellingham and Fairhaven.
+Covered Garbage Bins: The City began transitioning to new covered garbage bins in 2024 to reduce litter in downtown Bellingham and Fairhaven.
 We plan to eventually replace all of the existing open bins with covered bins.
-Covered bins keep out wind and rain, preventing the garbage in them from becoming litter or leachate – a contaminated liquid that can be produced when garbage and rainwater mix – that could end up in nearby waterways.
+Covered bins keep out wind and rain, preventing the garbage in them from becoming litter or leachate – a contaminated liquid that can be produced when garbage and rainwater mix – that can end up in nearby waterways and harm water quality.

 Staff operating a large vactor truck and pressure washer in an alley.